About

 Illustrations for “The Supercat from Addis” by Maja Sten.

-Cornershop is a food studio and local restaurant founded by Una Hallgrímsdóttir.
-They create space for food-related explorations in various forms.
-It is a kitchen where sustainable cooking meets design and social engagement.
-They host dinner events, café openings, cooking classes, and catering.
+Cornershop is a food studio in Stockholm founded by Una Hallgrímsdóttir.
+It is a space for food-related explorations where sustainable cooking meets design and social engagement.

 Observing the Maelstrom is a publication that presents critical perspectives on technology, society, and design.
 It explores topics such as manipulative web design, biased algorithms, and commercial surveillance, by looking at the history of technology and the social impact of new media.
 The concept of technology is stretched and questioned.
 The texts consider shoes, smartphones, faucets, lightbulbs, arrows, typewriters, books, wheels, and quantum computers as technologies that expand our abilities and shape our behavior.